 The Process of Becoming a Habitat Homeowner

-Southern Crescent Habitat for Humanity builds homes in partnership with qualifying partner families and the community, and then sells the homes at no profit with zero percent interest mortgages to partnering families.
+Southern Crescent Habitat for Humanity builds homes in partnership with qualifying partner families and the community, and then sell the homes with an affordable mortgage.
 We also prepare partner families to be successful homeowners.
 The following steps describe the process of becoming a Habitat Homeowner:

 Step 1: Do you meet the requirements and are you ready for Habitat homeownership?